MMDF/studifier/README.md

 # The Ultimate Studifier!
 Helps you study!
   Yes the name is weird.
 But it is fitting.
-This python program is developed to help you(me too!) study!
+This python program is developed to help you(and me) to study!
 The first version developed under 30 minutes!
 ### Takes 2 parameters
   The first is the filename that contains the data, the second is the mode you want.
 We have 2 modes first one is "e" for explicit, the second one is "ne" for non-explicit.